 There are specific places where you can scatter your loved one’s ashes, such as the cemetery, a private scatter garden or on your private property.
 For the most part, you can scatter the ashes on any public land.

-Contact Notre-Dame Cemetery to learn more about our cremation service in Ottawa.
+Contact Notre-Dame Cemetery to learn more about our cremation service in Ottawa and another location.